Skip to Content

 Historic Paint Restoration: Uncovering Hidden Angels

 A paint restoration project is currently underway at Old North to remove layers of white overpaint and reveal some of the church’s colonial-era artwork!
-Expert craftspeople are uncovering 16 angels in the balcony arches that were painted in the late 1720s and 1730s by congregation member John Gibbs.
-Visitors to Old North will have a once-in-a-lifetime opportunity to watch the conservation team in action and see long-hidden history being revealed.
+Expert craftspeople are uncovering angels in the church’s sanctuary that were painted in the late 1720s and 1730s by congregation member John Gibbs.
+Visitors to Old North will have a once-in-a-lifetime opportunity to see long-hidden history being revealed.

 Throughout the year, Old North Illuminated hosts authors, professors, and other experts for Speaker Series events.
-In anticipation of the upcoming 250th anniversary of Old North Church’s famous lantern signal in 2025, this year’s Speaker Series will include talks that focus on revolutions — their origins, their societal transformations, and their complex legacies.
+In honor of the 250th anniversary of Old North Church’s famous lantern signal in 2025, this year’s Speaker Series includes talks that focus on revolutions — their origins, their societal transformations, and their complex legacies.
 We hope you’ll join us.

 Hub Town Tours